ShoulderMonkey/viceversa-messaging-app/README.md

 # Viceversa | Software Engineer Interview Challenge

+# Viceversa Messaging App

+This is a simple real-time messaging application built with Angular and NestJS.

+## Features

+*   User registration and authentication
+*   Real-time messaging
+*   Message history

+## Tech Stack

+*   **Frontend:** Angular
+*   **Backend:** NestJS
+*   **Monorepo:** Nx

+## Prerequisites

+*   Node.js (v20.x or higher)
+*   npm (v10.x or higher)

+## Getting Started

+1.  **Clone the repository:**
+    ```bash
+    git clone <repository-url>
+    ```
+2.  **Install dependencies:**
+    ```bash
+    npm install
+    ```

+## Running the Application

+*   **Backend (API):**
+    ```bash
+    npm run api:dev
+    ```
+    The API will be running on `http://localhost:3000`.

+*   **Frontend (Web):**
+    ```bash
+    npm run web:dev
+    ```
+    The frontend will be running on `http://localhost:4200`.

+## Running Tests

+*   **API Tests:**
+    ```bash
+    npm run api:test
+    ```

+## Architectural Choices

+*   **Authentication Mechanism:** An existing, proven authentication module was integrated to expedite development.
+For enhanced testability and ease of demonstration, the conventional password-based authentication flow has been temporarily adjusted.
+It is important to note that, for the convenience of evaluation, cryptographic key files (e.g., PEM files) are included in this repository, a practice that would typically be avoided in a production environment due to security considerations.
+*   **In-memory Data Store:** The application utilizes a custom, abstract repository pattern for in-memory data storage.
+This design choice provides a clean separation of concerns and a consistent interface for CRUD operations.
+It is complemented by a generic and extendable filtering class, allowing for tailored and entity-specific filtering logic while maintaining a common structure.

+## Testing Strategy for Abstract Classes

+*   **Abstract Repository Testing:** A dedicated abstract testing class has been implemented for abstract repositories.
+This approach minimizes redundant test code for common CRUD operations and facilitates extensibility with specific imports, providers, and supplementary tests as required by concrete repository implementations.
+*   **Abstract Filter Testing:** The testing methodology for abstract filters focuses on validating their fundamental functionalities, including the comprehensive `matches` method, to ensure robust and accurate filtering logic across all implementations.

+# Test Track
 *Please read instructions carefully*

 Use this file as part of the `README.md` in your repository, and invite su on github (@go-viceversa) when you're done!